March 12, 2009 — June 6, 2009

 This exhibition has been organized by The Gamble House, University of Southern California and The Huntington Library, Art Collections and Botanical Gardens, San Marino, California, in cooperation with the Renwick Gallery, Smithsonian American Art Museum, and the Museum of Fine Arts, Boston.
 The James Renwick Alliance supports the exhibition's presentation at the Renwick Gallery.

-A major book, titled A New and Native Beauty: The Art and Craft of Greene & Greene and published by Merrell Publishers Ltd. London, accompanies the exhibition.
-Edited by Bosley and Mallek, it includes eleven essays by experts in the field that explore a variety of aspects of the Greene and Greene legacy.
-The book is available in the museum's store for $39.95 (softcover) and $75 (clothbound).
+The accompanying monograph, titled A New and Native Beauty: The Art and Craft of Greene & Greene, is published by Merrell Publishers Ltd. London.
+The text includes eleven essays by experts in the field that explore a variety of aspects of the Greene and Greene legacy.